-Integration with Comprehensive School Safety Plan (CSSP)

-Integration of this Instructional Continuity Plan (ICP) into TEACH Academy of Technologies's Comprehensive School Safety Plan (CSSP).

-This Instructional Continuity Plan (ICP) will be included as an integral component of TEACH Academy of Technologies's Comprehensive School Safety Plan (CSSP) by July 1, 2025, as required by SB 153.
+How administrators, faculty, information technology staff, students, and parents will collaborate in the development and implementation of this ICP.
+Return to Site-Based Learning Conditions that must be met prior to returning from disruption including reopening sites.
+Integration with Comprehensive School Safety Plan (CSSP) Integration of this Instructional Continuity Plan (ICP) into TEACH Preparatory Mildred S. Cunningham & Edith H. Morris Elementary School's Comprehensive School Safety Plan (CSSP).
+School's complehensive school safety rian (CSSF).
+This Instructional Continuity Plan (ICP) will be included as an integral component of TEACH Preparatory Mildred S. Cunningham & Edith H. Morris Elementary School's Comprehensive School Safety Plan (CSSP) by July 1, 2025, as required by SB 153.
 The information in this ICP will be considered in relation to other aspects of the existing safety plan.
-A locally-adopted CSSP must include this ICP to obtain approval of a Form J-13A waiver request beginning in fiscal year 2026-27.
+A locally-adopted CSSP must include this ICP to obtain approval of a Form J-13A waiver request beginning in fiscal year 2026-27. and to obtain approval of a contract of a co Review and Updates of this Instructional Continuity Plan (ICP) Frequency of review and update of this ICP.
+This Instructional Continuity Plan will be reviewed and updated in collaboration with Educational Partners, considering feedback and lessons learned on the following basis: